 Ropes and knots may be traditional, but easy adjust suspension straps, clips and loops make hanging a hammock with correct centering and at the right quick and accurate.
 Snugpak’s ladder loops in cords is a well-thought out refinement of the old school tie-up ropes method, while more sophisticated systems have tree-savers (wide webbing straps to go round trunks), carabiner to clip into loops and micro-adjust slide buckles.
 To save weight, or to add length and so increase the usable distances between trees, I would consider using light strong ropes and having good knots on some trips.

 Can you put a cost on a good night’s sleep in the outdoors?
 Well, yes, and often it’s hammock-priced.
+It is certainly the cheapest sleeping solution in our camping checklist.
 Key to value for money is choosing the best hammock to meet your needs, and maybe your ambitions for future trips.
-Using any hammock will teach you the skills needed to site it safely, hang it correctly and sleep comfortably if conditions and weather are good, whilst the additional insulating mats, tarps and sleeping bags needed are probably already in your camping cupboard.
+Using any hammock will teach you the skills needed to site it safely, hang it correctly and sleep comfortably if conditions and weather are good, whilst the additional insulated sleeping pads and mats, tarps and sleeping bags needed are probably already in your camping cupboard.
 Some people will be happy with a basic bushcraft hammock, while others might weigh up the cost of a top of the range all-season hammock system and accessories and reckon it’s more than good value for the versatility and – above all – the comfort.